atlasgibson559/parallaxpp/SQLITE.md

-# ax.sqlite
+# Parallax.SQLite

-`ax.sqlite` is a utility library for managing structured SQLite tables in Garry's Mod.
+`Parallax.SQLite` is a utility library for managing structured SQLite tables in Garry's Mod.
 It allows dynamic variable registration, automatic schema creation, and safe row load/save operations.

 ---